 httpd.rocks

 Setup an HTTPS-enabled web server with httpd on OpenBSD.
-Includes A+ security report configuration with relayd or haproxy.

 If you’d prefer to use something like Caddy instead, check out caddy.ninja.